ABOUT Canalevia -CA1

 Canalevia-CA1 is the only FDA conditionally approved treatment for CID in dogs.

-Canalevia-CA1 normalizes water influx in the intestinal lumen to treat chemotherapy-induced diarrhea.
+Canalevia-CA1 normalizes fluid influx in the intestinal lumen to treat chemotherapy-induced diarrhea.

 Canalevia-CA1 is only available to veterinarians through select distributors.